Explosive Ordnance Storage and Other Earth-Covered Buildings

 A comprehensive series of full scale donor and receptor trials were conducted in 1991 and 1992 at the Woomera testing range in South Australia.

-The aim was to determine the ability of the cost effective Spantech designs to provide satisfactory protection for their contents and prevent propagation to adjacent storehouses in the event of an accidental explosion occurring within the NATO inter magazine safety distances.
+The aim of the trials was to determine the ability of the cost effective Spantech designs to provide satisfactory protection for their contents and prevent propagation to adjacent storehouses in the event of an accidental explosion occurring within the NATO inter magazine safety distances.

 The trials were conducted by the Australian Department of Defence in conjunction with the United Kingdom Ministry of Defence and a division of the United States Army Corps of Engineers.